joecefnhedog/pcap_parser/README.md

 # pcap_parser
 Using Haskell to design a parser which is efficient in time and space.
+It is useful to give some notes on the structure of the Pcap file, which is often read in network analysing tools  such as wireshark.
+They ontain data coming drom packets.

-The PCAP file has the general structure
+So the PCAP file has the general structure

 (Global Header) | (Header1) | Data1 | (Header2) | Data2 | ... | (HeaderN) | DataN
 (..) terms are added by libpcap/capture software,